rewonc/rewonc.github.io-deprecated/_drafts/2014-11-03-A-thousands-nails-and-three-threads.markdown

 var MAX_LINES_DRAWN = 5000

 </code></pre>

-(The repo with all the real source code available here)
+(The repo with the [source code for all examples is available here](https://github.com/rewonc/nailsandthread) )

 ###The demo